Southern California Chapter

 President, Southern California Chapter, American College of Surgeons

-Over the past months, we have been preparing for our next annual meeting.
-Planning is almost complete so as to assure yet another fabulous event in Santa Barbara for this coming January.
-Here is a preview of what we have planned so far for our upcoming meeting:
+Summer months mean that the planning is already underway for our own next annual meeting.
+The 2020 annual meeting will be yet another fabulous event in Santa Barbara!
+Here is a preview of what we have planned so far:

-We are very pleased that David Hoyt, MD, FACS, Executive Director of the American College of Surgeons, will once again be joining us.
+We are very pleased that David Hoyt, MD, FACS, Executive Director of the American College of Surgeons and friend of our Chapter, will once again be joining us.
 He will be giving us updates on the national issues facing surgeons and activities of the College.

 The ever-popular “What’s New?” sessions will be on Friday.
-Topics include what’s new in Colorectal, Hernia, Critical Care, Palliative Care, Oncology, and Acute Care Surgery.
+Topics include what’s new in trauma, breast cancer, vascular emergencies, diverticulitis, and robotic hernia repair.

 Call for Abstracts